Alcantor/LotusECU-T4e/stage15/README.md

 And I'am not sure that the bootloader are exchangeable.

-I have a BDM programmer but no software...
-Have you one?
+I have needed to restore the ECU with a BDM programmer after that.

 Oh and the flasher do the flashing on the bootloader very well ;-)